What Is a Vapour Recovery Unit and How Does It Work?

 Why Is Vapour Recovery Important?

-- Reduces Emissions: VRUs help prevent the release of harmful VOCs and greenhouse gases.
+• Reduces Emissions: Prevents the release of harmful VOCs and greenhouse gases.

-- Saves Product: Captured vapors are converted back into usable liquid fuel, minimizing product loss.
+• Saves Product: Converts vapors back into usable liquid fuel, minimizing product loss.

-- Improves Safety: Reducing vapor concentration lowers fire and explosion risks.
+• Improves Safety: Reduces vapor concentration, lowering fire and explosion risk.

 Types of Vapour Recovery Units

-- Carbon Bed VRUs – Use activated carbon to absorb vapors and regenerate them with heat or vacuum.
+• Carbon Bed VRUs – Use activated carbon to absorb vapors and regenerate using heat or vacuum

 Where Are VRUs Installed?